Chromatin Architecture and Function

 In recent years we have shown that H3 variants are essential in maintaining and reprogramming the epigenetic mark H3K27me3.
 H3K27 trimethylation is deposited by the complex Polycomb Repressive Complex 2 (PRC2) and this epigenetic mark is recognized by the complex PRC1.
 We uncovered that the inheritance of histone modification H3K27me3 depends on deposition of the variant H3.1, which is mediated by the chaperone CAF1 at the DNA replication fork (Jiang and Berger, 2017).
 These findings provide an explanation for the epigenetic memory associated with this chromatin mark.

 The modification H3K27me3 inhibits expression of genes that control crucial events during development.
 For example, the Arabidopsis gene FLC needs to be repressed during the early vegetative life and during winter to ensure flowering in spring.
-Because H3K27me3 is epigenetically inherited, it is essential that this repressive marks is removed at some point of the life cycle, when it is no longer required.
-This reprograming event has been subject to controversy.
+Because H3K27me3 is epigenetically inherited, it is essential that this repressive mark is removed at some point of the life cycle, when it is no longer required.
+This reprograming event has been the subject of controversy.
 We have shown that after fertilization dynamics of exchange of non-replicative H3 variants likely participates in reprograming epigenetic marks (Ingouff et al., 2010).
 We are currently working on the role of a cell type specific H3 variants in reprograming H3K27me3.

 H2A variants structure the chromatin landscape